 How to Get Hidden Field Value in jQuery?

-If you are looking for ways to get the input hidden field value in jQuery then you are at the right place.
 In this tutorial, you will learn how you can get the value of the input hidden field using the jQuery val() method.

 Hopefully, you may know jQuery is a very powerful javascript library that we can manipulate the DOM element easily.
 Let’s get started playing with the input hidden fields using jQuery.